(Article originally posted 1/23/21. Updated 2/10/21 to include federal tax credit information.)

-California also provides a $4,500 cash rebate to mist fuel cell vehicle buyers through the state’s Clean Vehicle Rebate Project.
+California also provides a $4,500 cash rebate to most fuel cell vehicle buyers through the state’s Clean Vehicle Rebate Project.

 Additionally, Toyota provides a fuel card good for up to $15,000 worth of hydrogen (because there’s no economy of scale yet for fuel-grade hydrogen, the stuff retails for around $16 a kilogram), spread over three years for lessees; buyers get up to six years to spend it.

 Here’s the rub: The 2021 Mirai FCEV initially is only available in California and on Oahu in Hawaii.

 That’s what it is a car that “could” carry Toyota’s pro-hydrogen massage to good effect, but probably won’t.